DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/workloads/create-cronjob.md

 ![CronJob Settings](../images/cronjob04.png)

-- Concurrency Policy: Whether to allow multiple Job tasks to run in parallel.
+- Concurrency Policy: Whether to allow multiple Job jobs to run in parallel.

-     - __Allow__ : A new CronJob can be created before the previous task is completed, and multiple tasks can be parallelized.
-Too many tasks may occupy cluster resources.
+     - __Allow__ : A new CronJob can be created before the previous job is completed, and multiple jobs can be parallelized.
+Too many jobs may occupy cluster resources.
-     - __Forbid__ : Before the previous task is completed, a new task cannot be created.
-If the execution time of the new task is up and the previous task has not been completed, CronJob will ignore the execution of the new task.
+     - __Forbid__ : Before the previous job is completed, a new job cannot be created.
+If the execution time of the new job is up and the previous job has not been completed, CronJob will ignore the execution of the new job.
-     - __Replace__ : If the execution time of the new task is up, but the previous task has not been completed, the new task will replace the previous task.
+     - __Replace__ : If the execution time of the new job is up, but the previous job has not been completed, the new job will replace the previous job.

      > The above rules only apply to multiple jobs created by the same CronJob.
-Multiple tasks created by multiple CronJobs are always allowed to run concurrently.
+Multiple jobs created by multiple CronJobs are always allowed to run concurrently.

-- Policy Settings: Set the time period for task execution based on minutes, hours, days, weeks, and months.
+- Policy Settings: Set the time period for job execution based on minutes, hours, days, weeks, and months.
 Support custom Cron expressions with numbers and `*` , **after inputting the expression, the meaning of the current expression will be prompted**.
 For detailed expression syntax rules, refer to [Cron Schedule Syntax](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax).
-- Job Records: Set how many records of successful or failed tasks to keep. __0__ means do not keep.
+- Job Records: Set how many records of successful or failed jobs to keep. __0__ means do not keep.
-- Timeout: When this time is exceeded, the task will be marked as failed to execute, and all Pods under the task will be deleted.
+- Timeout: When this time is exceeded, the job will be marked as failed to execute, and all Pods under the job will be deleted.
 When it is empty, it means that no timeout is set.
 The default is 360 s.
-- Retries: the number of times the task can be retried, the default value is 6.
+- Retries: the number of times the job can be retried, the default value is 6.
-- Restart Policy: Set whether to restart the Pod when the task fails.
+- Restart Policy: Set whether to restart the Pod when the job fails.

 ### Service settings